-Usually, it does not make sense to calculate the intensity distribution from Eq. (\ref{undurad_ap1}) alone, without extra-terms (both interfering and not) from the other parts of the electron path.
-This means that one should have complete information about the electron path and calculate extra-terms to be added to Eq. (\ref{undurad_ap1}) in order to have the total field from a given setup.
-Yet, we can find particular situations for which the contribution from Eq. (\ref{undurad_ap1}) is dominant with respect to others.
-In this case Eq. (\ref{undurad_ap1}), alone, has independent physical meaning.
+Typically, calculating the intensity distribution using Eq. (\ref{undurad_ap1}) alone is insufficient, as it neglects additional contributions—both interfering and non-interfering—from other segments of the electron's trajectory.
+To obtain the total field in a given setup, one must account for the full electron path and include these extra terms alongside Eq. (\ref{undurad_ap1}).
+However, there are specific scenarios where the contribution from Eq. (\ref{undurad_ap1}) dominates over the others.
+In such cases, Eq. (\ref{undurad_ap1}) can be considered to have an independent physical significance.

-One of these situations is when the resonance approximation is valid.
-This approximation does not replace the paraxial one, based on $\gamma^2 \gg 1$, but it is used together with it.
-It takes advantage of another parameter that is usually large, i.e. the number of undulator periods $N_w \gg 1$.
-In this case, the integral in $dz'$ in Eq. (\ref{undurad_ap1}) exhibits simplifications, independently of the frequency of interest due to the long integration range with respect to the scale of the undulator period.
+One such situation arises when the resonance approximation is applicable.
+This approximation does not replace the paraxial approximation, which is based on the condition $\gamma^2 \gg 1$, but is instead used in conjunction with it.
+It exploits another typically large parameter—the number of undulator periods, $N_w \gg 1$.
+Under these conditions, the integral over $dz'$ in Eq. (\ref{undurad_ap1}) simplifies significantly.
+This simplification occurs regardless of the frequency of interest, due to the long integration range compared to the characteristic scale of the undulator period.

-A well known expression for the angular distribution of the first harmonic field in the far zone (see Appendix II for a detailed derivation) can be obtained from Eq. (\ref{undurad_ap1}).
-Such expression is axis-symmetric, and can, therefore, be presented as a function of a single observation angle $\theta$, where $\theta^2 = \theta_x^2 + \theta_y^2$.
-One obtains the following distribution for the slowly varying envelope of the electric field:
+A well-known expression for the angular distribution of the first harmonic field in the far zone (see Appendix A2 for a detailed derivation) can be derived from Eq. (\ref{undurad_ap1}).
+This expression is axisymmetric and can therefore be represented as a function of a single observation angle, $\theta$, where $\theta^2 = \theta_x^2 + \theta_y^2$.
+The resulting distribution for the slowly varying envelope of the electric field is given by: